-Can a veterinarian post photos of client’s pets or share case stories of a client's patients on his/her clinic's website or social media platforms?
+Can a veterinarian post photos of client’s pets or share case stories of a client's animals on their clinic's website or social media platforms?

 Before posting pictures or case stories of patients, a veterinarian needs to get the client’s consent.
 If a veterinarian is obtaining client consent to share an animal’s case story, be sure the client understands and agrees to what information will be shared.
 Written or verbal consent from clients is appropriate.
 If a veterinarian chooses to get verbal consent, it should be documented that consent was obtained.
 Posting pet photos or case stories on a clinic's website or social media should not be used as testimonials.

-Can a veterinarian thank a client if he/she finds out the client referred a new client to the clinic?
+Can a veterinarian thank a client if they find out the client referred a new client to the clinic?

 Yes.
 If a client, of their own accord, speaks highly of the clinic to family and friends and this results in a new client, a veterinarian can thank them.
-A thank you can be verbal or a card/letter can be sent.
+A thank you can be verbal, or a card/letter can be sent.
 If you wish to show your appreciation for the referral by giving a gift card, or a discount on services or products, that is fine too.
-This scenario differs from incentive programs because the client made the referral because he/she wanted to; not because he/she felt pressured to or that he/she would be rewarded for doing so.
+This scenario differs from incentive programs because the client made the referral because they wanted to; not because they felt pressured to or that they would be rewarded for doing so.

-Can a veterinarian use incentives programs to try to increase his/her client base?
+Can a veterinarian use incentives programs to try to increase their client base?

 No. Clients should not be offered compensation, rewards, or incentives to refer others to a veterinarian’s practice.

-Can a veterinarian use testimonials in his/her advertising?
+Can a veterinarian use testimonials in their advertising?